-Fortunately, MetLife has created a simple term life insurance product that provides up to $500,000 in coverage, without an in-person medical exam or requests for fluids, like blood and urine, ever, just a handful of health questions.
+Fortunately, it’s relatively simple to get an inexpensive term life insurance plan.
+These days, you can even get one without an in-person medical exam or requests for testing, just a handful of health questions.

-Getting a free quote is so easy!
-I don’t love to be on the phone, so I got a free quote online.
-I had my quote in less than five minutes, and I spent a little time playing around with the length and amount of coverage to see different options.
+I’ve gone online and gotten a quote in less than five minutes.
+I spent a little time playing around with the length and amount of coverage to see different options.

 LIMRA Life Insurance Ownership in Focus, U.S. Person-Level Trends: 2016